 Fee Refunds – Students may request a refund of enrollment fees as long as the student withdraws from the class during the first two weeks of instruction for a regular-term class or by the ten percent point of the length of a short-term class.
 Refunds are not automatic.
 Requests for refunds must be filed by June 30 for the academic year just ended.
 Credit balances do not carry over from one academic year to the next.

 A student who must withdraw for military purpose shall be refunded 100% fees paid, regardless of the date of withdrawal.
 In this case, requests for refunds made after the end of the academic year will be honored.

+Fees to be collected when enacted by the Legislature following registration by the student will be placed on the student account to be paid before the end of the term.

+Fees collected in error - If fees have been collected in error, the student’s account will be credited for the entire amount of the error.

 Outstanding Debt Collection – The District may refer a student's outstanding debt to a collection agency and/or the State of California Franchise Tax Board (FTB) for collection.
 Once referred, additional fees may apply and credit rating may be affected.
 If debt is referred to the FTB, amounts owed may be deducted from a student's state tax refund, California lottery prize, or unclaimed property.